Docswrite/wordpress-plugin/readme.txt

 You can publish **1000 programmatic posts** in the startup plan.
 Each row of data from Google Sheets will be published as a separate post.

 = What will happen to my articles if I cancel my subscription? = Nothing will happen to your articles.
 They will remain published.
-Docswrite works as your virtual assistant.

 = What happens to the images present in my articles? = Any images found in your Google Docs will be uploaded to your WordPress site.
 You can find them in the Media Library.
 You have the option to automatically set the first image found in the Google Docs as the featured image.